DamianBednarczyk/qualification_portfolio/README.md

-# Certificates
+## Certificates
-Below, you will find scans of my certificates and diplomas obtained over the last 10 years.
+Below, you will find scans of my certificates and diplomas obtained over the last 10 years, sorted by year, with each year indicating the areas I focused on during that time.

-# LinkedIn
+## LinkedIn
 Feel free to visit my [Linkedin profile](https://www.linkedin.com/in/damian-bednarczyk/) for more details about my professional background.

-# Technologies and methods I work with:
+## Technologies and methods I work with:
 - Decent knowledge: Excel, Jira, SQL, requirements engineering, waterfall project management.
 - Practical/basic(previously used at work) knowledge: VBA, HTML, CSS, MS Project, agile  management, Python.